 Some of the original hymn accompaniments recorded in Phase I at Bias Recording Studio were electronic keyboard simulations of pipe organs.
 That was because at that time the only practical thing that could be easily brought into the studio was electronic keyboards.
 (That is changing with the advent of computer software based on sampled real pipe organs, and the growing number of great samples from different pipe organs around the world.)

-In consultations with Ms. Gerber-Salins between Phase I and II planning how to improve the Phase I recorded materials of "Hymns and Songs for Living", we agreed the simulated pipe organ accompaniments were a considerable weaknesses in the sound quality of the recording.
+In consultations with Ms. Gerber-Salins between Phase I and II planning how to improve the Phase I recorded materials of "Hymns and Songs of My Mother", we agreed the simulated pipe organ accompaniments were a considerable weaknesses in the sound quality of the recording.

 In phase II, in coordination with Mr. Bill McElroy who became the Phase II Associate Producer, he identified it was reasonably practical to make an on-site recording of a local pipe organ in Ashland to replace those known weak simulated pipe organ accompaniments.